You are here

 BUDGET (FORMS F-4 AND F-5)

 Cost or Pricing Data: Provide adequate data and analysis to assure HEI that the proposed costs are necessary and reasonable and that adequate accounting procedures will be used.
-Please refer to the RFA for specific instructions on the projected start date and budget caps.
+Please refer to the RFA for specific instructions on projected start date and budget caps.

 The total budget should include funds and an appropriate percent effort from key personnel for writing the final report in the final year of the study.
-Investigators should also be aware that additional time and effort are expected at a later time to address requests for revisions and answer editorial queries.
+Investigators should also be aware that additional time and effort is expected at a later time to address requests for revisions and answer editorial queries.
 Please refer to the Final Report section in HEI Investigator Commitments for details.

 PERSONNEL